d4az/check-your-marks/README.md

 # check-your-marks

-This is a basic marks calculator like if user enters there marks for the subjects it will send him the avg and then give him a feedback
+This is a basic program  to calculate your grades, the program will calculate your grades and send you a feedback saying do you need to work hard and more!

+-Dasith Vidanage